JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 {% include imageEmbed.html link="/assets/posts/2025/09/21/automated-order-processing/email-no-attachment.png" %}

-Similarly, the user might provide invalid product IDs or quantities that are not numbers or formatting of attachment might be something that MarkItDown cannot handle.
+Similarly, the user might have provided invalid product IDs or quantities that are not numbers or formatting of attachment might be something that MarkItDown cannot handle.
 Or that product IDs are okay but you don't have them in your inventory.
 Or user might be still trying to order older products that you no longer sell.